AdaCore/training_material/courses/rust_essentials/120_standard_library_traits/05-io_traits.rst

   * **Key methods:** :rust:`write()`, :rust:`flush()`

-* Central to Rust’s I/O ecosystem (files, network, buffers)
+* Central to I/O ecosystem

-* Trait-based

   * Many types can be read from / written to
   * Allows function to accept any readable/writable source

-    * E.g., files, network, memory, etc.
+    * I.e., files, network, memory, etc.

 -----------------------------
 "Write" then "Read" Example